wdeshong522/phd-haptics-foundations/phase1/week01_linear_algebra/notes.md

 The pattern is that the probabilities that have an odd number of events added and the probabilities with an even number of events are subtracted.

 $$P\left(\bigcup_{i=1}^n A_i\right) = \sum_{i}P(A_i) - \sum_{i \lt j}P(A_i \cap A_j) + \sum_{i \lt j \lt k}P(A_i \cap A_j \cap A_k) - \cdots + (-1)^{n+1}P\left(\bigcap_{i=1}^n A_i\right)$$

+## Paper Notes
+### Siira and Pai (1996) — Haptic Texturing: A Stochastic Approach
+This paper focuses on applying statistical noise on top of the existing normal and lateral forces of a surface to model "microsurface asperities".
+The Gaussian noise was modeled at the surface space level and transformed to the world space.
+The world space forces were further mapped to the joint space of the robot arm to produce real world forces that felt realistic.

+Key matrices used: rotation matrix R for surface-to-world transformation, covariance matrix $F\sigma^2$ for statistical force properties, and Jacobian $J^T$ for world-to-joint-space mapping, all following the linear transformation law $Y_{\sigma^2} = A(X_{\sigma^2})A^T$.